Young Parents HiSET Program (YPP) DTA

-- The only state funded education and workforce development program designed to support teen parents in completing their education.
-YPP enables these young people to begin on a path towards securing careers with family sustaining wages.
+- The only state funded education program designed to support teen parents in completing their GED (now called HiSET).
+YPP enables these young people to set on a path towards careers with family sustaining wages.

-- Teen parents receive education leading to a high school diploma or GED, job skills training, job placement assistance, and have access to parenting classes and case management.
+- Teen parents receive education leading to passing the HiSET, or in some cases obtaining their high school diploma.
+Teens can also access job skills training, job placement assistance, parenting classes and case management.

-- Teen parents between the ages of 14-21 can enroll (and can remain in YPP until age 22).
+- Expectant and parenting youth between the ages of 14 and 23 can enroll (and youth can remain in the program until age 24).

 - Can include teen parents under 18 who would be eligible for TAFDC (welfare benefits) if it were not for “grandparent income deeming” where by the teen’s parents’ income can disqualify the teen from receiving benefits.